Tips for Saving Money on Taxes During Retirement

 - Understand Your Retirement Income Sources

 The first step in managing your tax liability during retirement is understanding where your income will come from.
-Familiar sources of retirement income include Social Security benefits, pensions, retirement account withdrawals (e.g., 401(k), IRA), investments, and any part-time work or rental income.
+Familiar sources of retirement income include Social Security benefits, pensions, withdrawals from retirement accounts (e.g., 401(k), IRA), investments, and any part-time work or rental income.
 Different income sources can have varying tax consequences, so it's essential to be aware of these distinctions.

 - Diversify Your Income Streams